 How to choose the best ingredients for Prosciutto e Melone Pinwheels

 Tortilla: tortillas can be anything you have at hand, usually without side dishes or wholegrain.
-However, they are not suitable for Mediteran style or with herbs.
+However, they are not suitable for Mediterranean style or with herbs.

 Melone: the best melon will is the Cantaloupe melon, and it is probably the sweetest.
-Honeydew melon or Galia melon are also suitable.
+Honeydew melon or Galia melon is also suitable.
 The melon must be juicy, sweet, or ripe.

-Arugula: arugula and only rocket are suitable because they make our pinwheels attractive.
-However, different lettuce can make the recipe bland.
+Arugula: Arugula and only rocket are suitable because they make our pinwheels attractive.
+However, different types of lettuce can make the recipe bland.

-Prosciutto di Parma: if you don’t have prosciutto di parma, you can use any other type of dried prosciutto.
-However, Prosciutto Crudo is not suitable because it isn’t dried ham and its taste is too decent.
+Prosciutto di Parma: if you don't have prosciutto di Parma, you can use any other type of dried prosciutto.
+However, Prosciutto Crudo is not suitable because it isn't dried ham, and its taste is too sweet.

 Explore these tantalizing snack options

-Italian Tastes Tortilla Pinwheels with Salami, Arugula, and Black Olives Another recipe inspired by Italian cuisine is on my blog.
-Perfect for a party or delicious lunch box.
+Italian Tastes Tortilla Pinwheels with Salami, Arugula, and Black Olives.
+Another recipe inspired by Italian cuisine is on my blog.
+Perfect for a party or a delicious lunch box.

 Prosciutto e Melone pinwheels